katmore/napkin-notes/topics/science/scientific-rigor.md

 This connects the philosophy and experimental-design pieces.

-One can't meaningfully ask whether two biological systems are "the same" until you specify *same with respect to what*.
+One cannot meaningfully ask whether two biological systems are "the same" until you specify *same with respect to what*.

 Structure?
 Development?
 Genes?
 Mechanics?
 Ecological function?
 Evolutionary origin?